Toglefritz/flutter_splendid_ble/README.md

 ### Writing Values to a BLE Characteristic:

 Interacting with BLE devices often requires writing data to a characteristic to trigger certain actions or configure settings on the peripheral.
-The 'SplendidBle' provides a 'writeValue' method on the 'BleCharacteristic' class to facilitate this.
+The `SplendidBleCentral` provides a `writeValue` method on the `BleCharacteristic` class to facilitate this.

 When writing to a BLE characteristic, the data typically needs to be in a byte format (`List<int>`).
 Depending on the characteristic's specification, this could be a simple string conversion,